AmoghNamuduri/-ReviewSentimentClassification_Amogh_Project/README.md

 ---

 ## Contact
-For queries or feedback, please reach out to [Your Name/Email].
+For queries or feedback, please reach out to Amogh / abn5523@psu.edu